 Temporary Restraining Order (TRO) or Family Violence Protection Order

 |TRO||A temporary court order meant to protect someone from immediate danger.|

 |Length of a TRO||30 Days or until your next court hearing|

 File a petition in court, defendant does not need to be present.

 Family Violence Protective Orders: More permanent court orders that may be issued after a hearing in which both persons have a chance to tell their sides of the story.
 Family Violence Protection Orders last up to one year, but can be extended for up to three years (a "permanent" order).

 |Penalty for Violation of Protective Orders||Contempt of Court and/or a misdemeanor with up to 12 months in jail and a $1,000 fine.
 Can also be considered "stalking" or "aggravated stalking" and can be sentenced as either a misdemeanor or a felony|

 If you've been charged with a domestic violence crime, you'll want to know the law and the consequences surrounding a conviction.
-Because domestic laws can sometimes get complicated, it may also be a good idea to contact an experienced Georgia domestic violence lawyer for a free case review.
-That way, you'll know more about your legal situation moving forward.
+Because domestic laws can sometimes get complicated, it may also be a good idea to contact an experienced attorney who can apply their understanding of the law to the details of your case.
+Get in touch with a Georgia criminal defense lawyer today.

 Contact a qualified attorney.